enzo-project/enzo-dev/doc/manual/source/parameters/problemtypes.rst

     ramp connecting the two fluids in x-velocity and density of width ``KHRampWidth``.
 A sinusoidal perturbation in y-velocity is the seed to the KH instability resulting in only growth of k=2 modes.
-    These results converge in behavior as resolution is increased and give reproducable behavior from one run to the next, whereas the standard ICs do not.
+    These results converge in behavior as resolution is increased, whereas the standard ICs do not.
 The ramped ICs are based on Robertson, Kravtsov, Gnedin, Abel & Rudd 2010, but that work has a typo in the ramp equation, and this implementation matches Robertson's actual ICs.

 ``KHInnerDensity``, ``KHOuterDensity`` (external)
     Initial density.
 Default: 2.0 (inner) and 1.0 (outer)